Tourism in Singapore: Dining

 Lau Pa Sat's Satay Street occupies Boon Tat Street, which closes each evening to host open-air satay stalls.

 Singapore's cuisine reflects its multicultural heritage, shaped by its role as a major international port since its establishment as a British trading post in 1819.
 A large part of Singaporean cuisine centres around the hawker culture in the country.
 Hawker stalls first began around mid 1800s and were largely made up of street food stalls selling a huge variety of foods.
 Influenced primarily by Chinese, Malay, and Indian culinary traditions—mirroring the country's ethnic composition—Singaporean food has evolved into a rich tapestry of flavors.
 This diversity is most evident in the nation's hawker culture, which dates back to the mid-1800s when street vendors began offering a wide variety of affordable dishes.

 In hawker centres—an enduring cornerstone of daily life—cross-cultural influences abound.
 Malay stalls often serve halal versions of Chinese or Tamil dishes, while Chinese vendors incorporate Malay and Indian ingredients and techniques.
 Some dishes fuse elements from all three cultures, alongside influences from across Asia and the West..
 This culinary blend was internationally recognized when Singapore's hawker culture was inscribed on UNESCO's Intangible Cultural Heritage list in 2020.
 With hawker centres and food courts more prevalent and accessible than restaurants, dining out is a common practice among Singaporeans, especially given the affordability and variety these centres offer.
 Notable among them are Lau Pa Sat, Newton Food Centre, and Maxwell Food Centre, where several stalls have earned Bib Gourmand recognition.

 Food is also a key pillar of Singapore's tourism strategy, promoted alongside shopping as one of the nation's top attractions by the Singapore Tourism Board.
 The Singapore Food Festival, held every July, celebrates this culinary diversity.
-Thanks to its multicultural roots, abundant international options, and a price range catering to all budgets, Singapore has earned its reputation as a global "food paradise."
-Iconic local dishes include kaya toast, chilli crab, fish head curry, laksa and roti prata, and the beloved Hainanese chicken rice—often regarded as Singapore's national dish.
+Thanks to its multicultural roots, international options, and a price range catering to all budgets, Singapore has earned its reputation as a global "food paradise."
+Iconic local dishes include kaya toast, chilli crab, fish head curry, laksa and roti prata, and Hainanese chicken rice—often regarded as Singapore's national dish.